DS202-at-ISU/lab-1-team-one/README.md

 local changes to Git -Confirm the local changes of the repo are remote now in GitHub

-This is a line from RStudio
+This is a line from Rstudio